aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solver-procedures-and-functions/gmp_solver_initializeenvironment.rst

         queue before lower priority jobs.

     *timeout*
-        Job timeout (in seconds).
+        Job queue timeout (in seconds).
 If the job does not reach the front of the queue before the specified timeout, the call will exit with an error.
         Use the default value of -1 to indicate that the call should never timeout.